jlr84/shn/README.md

 (3) I used 'Option 2', with the following information provided as additional detail:
 * My host computer is a Windows 10 64-bit, with an 8-core, 2.80GHz processor, and 32GB RAM
 * I used [VirtualBox](https://www.virtualbox.org/wiki/Downloads) as my hypervisor.
 (See their website for install instructions.)
-* I downloaded the above-referenced [Ubuntu 16.04 LTS iso](http://releases.ubuntu.com/16.04.1/ubuntu-16.04.1-desktop-amd64.iso) and installed this fresh inside VirtualBox using the following configuration: 16GB RAM, 1 CPU, and 1 Bridged Adapter installed (all other selections as 'default' options).
+* I downloaded the above-referenced [Ubuntu 16.04 LTS iso](http://releases.ubuntu.com/16.04.1/ubuntu-16.04.1-desktop-amd64.iso) and installed this fresh inside VirtualBox using the following configuration: 16GB RAM, 1 CPU, and 1 Network Adapter installed (set as a 'Bridged Adapter').
+All other selections used the 'default' options.
-* Start the VM, install the OS.
+* Start the VM; install the OS.
 * After install, perform an update to ensure all the latest updates are applied.

 ```